3 Ways Blind Hiring Reduces Unconscious Bias In Recruitment

 Anonymity might be the only way to guarantee a truly diverse workforce that organizations are striving to attract.
 A diverse labor force—diverse in terms of ethnicity, gender, age, religion, sexual orientation, thinking style, and disability—means more creativity and innovation, a broad spectrum of perspectives on problem-solving, positive performance, lesser attrition, greater market share, and higher revenues.

-Recruiters seeking to level the playing field and prevent discrimination of all kinds are increasingly taking the “blind hiring” approach.
-In blind hiring, a candidate is assessed on ability alone.
-No personal or demographic information is made available to the recruiting managers.
+Recruiters seeking to level the playing field and prevent discrimination of all kinds need to step up their hiring game.
+Consequently, they are increasingly shifting to the “blind hiring” approach.

 What is blind hiring?